The Association of Adaptation Studies Trustees 2017

 AAS Co-Chair Jamie Sherry is Reader in English at De Montfort University, Leicester.
 He is Co-editor for the Journal of Screenwriting, and steering committee member for the Screenwriting Research Network.
 Jamie is a practicing screenwriter and script-editor for UK film and media production companies including Screen Yorkshire and BBC Leeds.
 Recent publications include chapters in Teaching Adaptations, edited by D. Cartmell and I. Whelehan (2014); Science Fiction across Media: Adaptation/Novelization, edited by I.Q.
 Hunter and T. Van Parys (2013); and A Companion to Literature, Film, and Adaptation, edited by D. Cartmell (2012).
 His forthcoming book is Film Adaptation: The Source of Cinema (Columbia University Press, 2016).
 Contact Jamie Sherry.

 AAS Treasurer and Trustee Deborah Cartmell is Professor of English at De Montfort University, Leicester.
 She is the founder and first Chair of the Association of Adaptation Studies and Director of the Centre for Adaptations.
 Her recent publications include Screen Adaptations: Impure Cinema (2010, with Imelda Whelehan), Screen Adaptations: Jane Austen’s ‘Pride and Prejudice’ (2010), and A Companion to Literature, Film and Adaptation (2012).
-She is series editor of the Bloomsbury History of Adaptations and is currently completing a monograph, Adaptations in the Sound Era: 1927-37.
+She is series editor of the Bloomsbury Adaptation Histories and author of its first installment, Adaptations in the Sound Era: 1927-37.

 Read Deborah Cartmell’s academic profile.
 Contact Deborah Cartmell.